-North Carolina does not meet this goal.
-The state should consider requiring that new secondary special education teachers be highly qualified in two core academic areas.
-The state can use a combination of coursework and testing in order to meet this goal.
+Delaware does not meet this goal.
+The state should consider requiring that new secondary special education teachers be highly qualified in two core academic areas upon completion of an approved program.
+Delaware can use a combination of coursework and testing in order to meet this goal.